 Karl takes McJennedy's hands in his.

-At TSB, Boyd and Sarshar get up to dance and Boyd doesn't want to as it's not his ‘thing.'
+At The Scarlet Bar, Boyd and Sasha get up to dance and Boyd doesn't want to as it's not his 'thing.'
 He is very bad, it's true.

 Cut to the School Formal at Grease Monkeys where people are dancing.
 Haven't seen this venue for AGES.
 Ned and Janae sit down and Ned says he's having a great time.
 Janae's grateful for the company - she didn't want boys cracking onto her all night.
 Ned and Janae toast the single life, and get up to dance to the dancey music.